wncc/TSS-2021/Python & its Applications/Week-5/README.md

 Optionally, you can also checkout this link for reading tutorials - [Selenium WebDriver Tutorials](https://www.guru99.com/selenium-tutorial.html).
 This link also covers advanced tutorials on selenium webdrivers, so if you want to explore more of Selenium, you can go through them.

 ## GUI Development using TKinter
-Out of all the GUI methods, tkinter is the most commonly used method.
+Tkinter is one of the most commonly used method for GUI development.
 It is a standard Python interface to the Tk GUI toolkit shipped with Python.
 Python with tkinter is the fastest and easiest way to create the GUI applications.
 Tkinter provides a powerful object-oriented interface.

 Creating a GUI application using Tkinter is an easy task.
 All you need to do is perform the following steps −